umontreal-simul/latticetester/README.md

 - `--ntl /path/to/NTL` allows you to specify the location of your NTL installation.
 You will only need this flag if waf doesn't find your NTL installation automatically.
-- `--boost /path/to/boost` allows you to specify the location of your boost installation.
-You will only need this flag if waf doesn't find your boost installation automatically.
 - `--gmp /path/to/gmp` allows you to specify the location of your gmp installation.
 You will only need this flag if waf doesn't find your gmp installation automatically.